 Step 2: Write a SMART Objective

-• Specific – the learner knows what they will learn or be able to do after finishing the training course;
+• Specific – the learner knows what they will learn or be able to do after finishing the course;

 • Measurable – learners will leverage this knowledge consistently for each report;